-IIT Chicago-Kent, in partnership with the Law School Admission Council's (LSAC) DiscoverLaw Outreach program, is hosting the "So You Think You Want to Be a Lawyer" Project in spring 2016 for interested high school students.
+Chicago-Kent College of Law, in partnership with the Law School Admission Council's (LSAC) DiscoverLaw Outreach program, is hosting the "So You Think You Want to Be a Lawyer" Project in spring 2018 for interested high school students.
 The project is specifically targeted to students from racial and ethnic groups underrepresented in the legal profession.
-This exciting three program series will be held on Saturday, February 27, and Saturday, March 5.
+This exciting two program series will be held on Saturday, March 3rd, and Saturday, March 17th.
 Both events are free.

-Participants will be introduced to the admissions process, what it means to be a law student and the work of a practicing attorney.
+Participants will discuss strategies they can use to prepare for law school while in high school and in college; learn what it means to be a law student; get a glimpse into a day in the life of lawyers who practice law in a variety of ways; and experience "a day in court" by participating in a mock trial.
 The series will be interactive, allowing participants to engage in hands on activities, a mock trial, and the opportunity to meet with current law students and practicing attorneys.

 Program 1: "So You Think You Want To Be A Lawyer" Seminar

-Participants will discuss strategies to prepare for law school while in high school and in college, have lunch with current law students, and speak with practicing attorneys about different legal specialties.
+Participants will discuss strategies to prepare for law school while in high school and in college, participate in a mini-law class on a hot legal topic, have lunch with current law students, and speak with practicing attorneys about different legal specialties.
 Participants will also observe a trial demonstration, receive their own case file, and then break into small groups to begin preparing arguments.
-Lunch will be provided. *Co-Sponsored by BLSA, Black Law Students Association
+Lunch will be provided.

 Program 2: "Your Day in Court" Mock Trial

 Saturday, March 17, 2018, 9:45 a.m. - 3:00 p.m.